-In his latest book, Alain Gresh, former editor of Le Monde diplomatique, explains how France views Israeli-Palestinian conflict
+In his latest book, Alain Gresh, editor in chief of Orient XXI, explains how France views Israeli-Palestinian conflict

 PARIS – When asked on 27 November 1967 about the situation in the Middle East during a press conference on the Six-Day War, French President Charle De Gaulle said: “[Israel] is organising, on the territories which it has taken, an occupation which cannot work without oppression, repression and expulsion – and if there appears resistance to this, it will in turn call it ‘terrorism’.”